akash8190/deep-learning-project/README.md

 ## Artificial neural network

 Artificial Neural Networks or ANN is an information processing paradigm that is inspired by the way the biological nervous system such as brain process information.
-It is composed of large number of highly interconnected processing elements(neurons) working in unison to solve a specific problem.”
+It is composed of large number of highly interconnected processing elements(neurons) working in unison to solve a specific problem.

 ## About churn modeling dataset